hari9585-cell/MY-SQL/README.md

 8. Created a query to display the annual income of all managers.
 9. Created a query to display records of all managers except named ‘Aaliya
 10. Created Query to Display Details of Managers in IT Department Earning More than ₹25,000.
+11. Query to Display Details of Managers with Salary Between ₹10,000 and ₹35,000.